It’s more than just a job… it’s your future. Get hands-on experience and build your resume while preserving the history of your country.

 - Please do not submit design portfolios as these will be ignored.

 - You do not need to submit reference letters.
-We will contact the references you provide if we select your application.
+We will contact the references you provide if we select your application for further review.

 The National Park Service and Northwestern State University are Affirmative Action/Equal Opportunity Employers.
 Women, minorities, and individuals with disabilities are encouraged to apply.